How to Start a Scooter Rental Business

 ZenBusiness - $49 plus state fees & free registered agent for 1 year!

 Finding the perfect scooter rental business name can be challenging.
 Not only does the name have to reflect what you do and be appealing to customers, but it also has to be available to use.
 You can check your state’s website to see if the name is available and register your name.
 Your name should make you stand out, reflect your brand, and tell potential customers exactly what you do.

 Step 4: Select your Location

-Your scooter rental business location is critical!
+A good location for a scooter rental business is critical.
 You need to be in an area with tourists, a metropolitan location, or near a college campus.
-You must be somewhere with a large pool of potential customers and little competition from venture funded companies.
+You must be somewhere with a large pool of potential customers and little competition from large competitors.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits

 Some cities have specific licensing for ridesharing businesses which may include scooter rentals.
 Not following the local regulations properly can result in significant penalties or even restrictions in operating.
 Additionally, check with your state for specific license requirements for your scooter rental business, and contact your department of motor vehicles for scooter license and registration information.

 In addition to scooter-specific requirements, there are also general business registrations to research.
 A few to consider include a business license, sales tax permit, and an Employer Identification Number.